Isy Suttie: Television, radio, film and podcasts

 Suttie's first television writing was for two series of the popular teenage drama Skins, under the guise of "comedy consultant".

 Suttie appeared in the short film that accompanied the song "God of Loneliness" by Emmy The Great, alongside Shazad Latif, directed by Chris Boyle.

-She provides the voices for BBC One's Walk on the Wild Side, in addition to voicing the character of Josie The Dog in Kristen Schaal and Kurt Braunohler's Penelope Princess of Pets (Channel 4 Comedy Lab).
+She provides the voices for BBC One's Walk on the Wild Side, in addition to voicing the character of Josie the Dog in Kristen Schaal and Kurt Braunohler's Penelope Princess of Pets (Channel 4 Comedy Lab).
 She provides voices for children's series The Revolting World of Stanley Brown.
 Suttie has also provided the voiceover for several TV commercials.

 Suttie has previously appeared as a special guest on the popular podcast, Answer Me This!, in April 2013 alongside hosts Helen Zaltzman and Olly Mann.

 Suttie played a waitress called Kiki alongside Alan Davies in BBC Two's Whites, which aired in autumn 2010.
 She has also made TV appearances in Holby City, as Mary Shelley in The Trouble With Love (BBC Two), as various characters in The Incredible Will and Greg (Channel 4), as Lianne in Rab C. Nesbitt (BBC), as a judge in Genie in the House and as a nurse in two episodes of Skins (Channel 4).

 She played the regular character Esther Blanco in the last series of Shameless, broadcast in 2013.
 In January 2013, she appeared in the ITV comedy drama series Great Night Out as Bev.

 She was cast as Dobby, IT geek and love interest of David Mitchell's character Mark Corrigan in Peep Show in 2008, a role that she continued to play for the remainder of the show's run until 2015.

 Suttie has written and appeared in many shows on BBC radio, including her own BBC Radio 4 series, Isy Suttie's Love Letters, which began in 2013.
 She is also a regular presenter of The Comedy Club on BBC Radio 4 Extra and has acted in two of Tim Key's radio shows.

 She has been on the UK team for the monthly podcast "International Waters", hosted by Jesse Thorn of maximumfun.org.
 She appeared on episode 2 at the end of March 2012, alongside Dan Antopolski.

 In 2012, Suttie voice-acted in the CBeebies show The Cow that Almost Missed Christmas alongside Johnny Vegas.
-The show was a one-off animation which gave a unique interpretation of the Christmas Nativity seen through the eyes of a cow called Marjorie, who Suttie voiced.
+The show was a one-off animation which gave a unique interpretation of the Christmas Nativity seen through the eyes of a cow called Marjorie, whom Suttie voiced.

 In August 2013, Suttie appeared in the one-off revival episode of the television series Knightmare as Treguard's assistant Veruca/Daisy.
 The 26-minute episode was aired as part of YouTube's "Geek Week" celebrations.